open-guides/og-aws/README.md

 -	📒 [Homepage](https://aws.amazon.com/api-gateway/) ∙ [Developer guide](http://docs.aws.amazon.com/apigateway/latest/developerguide/) ∙ [FAQ](https://aws.amazon.com/api-gateway/faqs/) ∙ [Pricing](https://aws.amazon.com/api-gateway/pricing/)
 -	**API Gateway** provides a scalable, secured front-end for service APIs, and can work with Lambda, Elastic Beanstalk, or regular EC2 services.
 -	It allows “serverless” deployment of applications built with Lambda.
+-	🔸Switching over deployments after upgrades can be tricky.
+There are no built-in mechanisms to have a single domain name migrate fro one API gateway to another one.
+So it may be necessary to build an additional layer in front (even another API Gateway) to allow smooth migration from one deployment to another.

 ### Gotchas and Limitations

 -	🔸API Gateway only supports encrypted (https) endpoints, and does not support unencrypted HTTP.
 (This is probably a good thing.)
+-	🔸API Gateway endpoints are public — there is no mechanism to build private endpoints, e.g. for internal use.

 🚧 [*Please help expand this incomplete section.*](CONTRIBUTING.md)